 If you don’t have a particular place in mind to visit, you can have your students click on the die in the toolbar.
 This “I’m Feeling Lucky” button takes them to random places around the world and is a fun way to explore new areas.

 Even better?
 There are TONS of already-made interactive virtual field trips in Google Earth’s Voyager.
 This link will also take you to games and other educational resources that are a GOLD MINE for educators for many different subjects!

 Showcase Student Learning

 Like all things Google, there are awesome tools built right in that students (and you) can use.
 If you are a Google Apps school, you can have students sign in to their Google accounts and create projects directly in Google Earth.
 They can pin locations and add photos, videos, text, etc. right there.
 This creates a presentation they can share with the class!

-I highly recommend checking Google Earth if you haven’t before, and taking time to play around with the many different options.
+If you want students engaged in online learning, I highly recommend trying Google Earth activities with your students.
 And this is definitely a tool to share with the specialists in your building, too.
 As you know, Google updates its platforms all the time, so be sure to keep checking back to see what else it can do!